placeholdergit/cloneexpjekyllcms/_posts/2020-05-08-spain-and-portugal.md

 ---
 ![Plaza de España](assets/uploads/Plaza_de_Espana_small.jpg)

-In the spring of 2016 we toured Andaluciía and southern Portugal.
+In the spring of 2016 we toured Andalucía and southern Portugal.

 <!--more-->